TechnoGate/contao/README.md

 ### Work on the project

-To be able to develop with this version of Contao, you first need to understand how it actually works.
+To be able to develop with this version of Contao, you first need to understand how it actually works, take a look at the [project structure](#project-structure) for more information on how files are organised

 Contao is integrated with Rails, actually only the asset pipeline functionality is being used, Compass is also integrated with the project